A mentorship program can be a game-changer at all levels of your organization. Learn more about how to cultivate and develop mentorship in this post.

 Today, many successful companies invest in their employees through in-house mentorship programs.
-They manage their human resource challenges including employee retention, succession planning, and productivity through the development of these programs.
-Numerous benefits are realized including validating the organization cares about its employees and provides support and resources as part of their investment in them.
+They manage their human resource challenges, including employee retention, succession planning, and productivity, by developing these programs.
+As a result, several benefits are realized, including validating the organization cares about its employees and provides support and resources as part of their investment in them.

 What is mentorship?

-Wikipedia explains mentorship as, “a relationship in which a more experienced or more knowledgeable person helps to guide a less experienced or less knowledgeable person.
-The mentor may be older or younger than the person being mentored, but she or he must have a certain area of expertise."
+Wikipedia defines mentorship as "a relationship in which a more experienced or more knowledgeable person helps to guide a less experienced or less knowledgeable person.
+The mentor may be older or younger than the person being mentored, but they must have a certain area of expertise."

 The value of a mentorship program

-Mentorship has played an important role in my personal and professional development.
-Some mentors are with you forever and others for short periods of time depending on your needs.
-Without question, I have several mentors I can confidently go to for advice and those positive experiences have inspired me to mentor others.
+Mentorship has played an essential role in my personal and professional development.
+Some mentors are with you forever, and others for short periods, depending on your needs.
+Without question, I have several mentors I can confidently go to for advice, and those positive experiences have inspired me to mentor others.

 Developing mentors within your organization is instrumental to optimizing productivity in the workplace.
-Essentially it's a win-win situation for both the organization and the employees who participate in mentorship programs; they both gain from the opportunity.
+When you develop a mentorship program, it's a win-win situation for both the organization and the employees who take part in mentorship programs—they both gain from the opportunity.

 - Aspire to support others while maintaining a positive attitude.